pachterlab/gget/docs/src/en/enrichr.md

 **Other required arguments**
 `-db` `--database`
-Database to use as reference for the enrichment analysis.
+Database database to use as reference for the enrichment analysis.
 Supports any database listed [here](https://maayanlab.cloud/Enrichr/#libraries) under 'Gene-set Library' or one of the following shortcuts:
 'pathway'       (KEGG_2021_Human)
 'transcription'     (ChEA_2016)